nkapliev/next-bus/README.md

   * `paramsBuilder` -- a function that should build query object for API request from extension state object.
   * `responseHandler` -- a function that should handle API response: build object with new data about next buses, or with errors from API.

+3. Add select option for your API to `app/poppup.html`

-3. Add icons for your API to `app/icons/`.
+4. Add icons for your API to `app/icons/`.
 Read more about icons at https://developer.chrome.com/apps/manifest/icons

 If you have any questions, please look at jsDoc in `app/js/src/utils/api.js`.
 Or you could look at [this](https://github.com/nkapliev/next-bus/commit/537771d3f6218cc9e8d54e4b3c2d3d859744e701) commit where I've added new API for Irish Rails.